Jesp9025/NetworkTool/README.md

 It can do basic stuff, ping, custom command etc. It can also do whois, portscan and more.

-Sounds will not work properly if you run directly with "Python"
+Sounds will not work properly if you run directly with "Python".
+Run through Visual Studio etc.
 #
 Made by Jesper, Julius, Mantas & Erki
 #